royaljuggy/mfc-price-checker/README.md

-# mfc-price-checker
+# MyFigureCollection Price Checker
-Quick python (script?) that checks the price of your MyFigureCollection collection. https://myfigurecollection.net/
+Quick python (script?) that checks the price of your MyFigureCollection collection (all figures, goods, items are included). https://myfigurecollection.net/

 ## Requirements
 Must have Python downloaded (for Windows: add it to your path!)